Thewbi/hci_bluetooth/README.md

 The user space bluetooth stack acts as the host in the Host Controller Interface HCI.

-It will send a set of HCI commands to initialize and prepare the USB Bluetooth dongle for receiving connections.
+* It will send a set of HCI commands to initialize and prepare the USB Bluetooth dongle for receiving connections.
-It will control advertising (as a server) or inquiry and scanning for servers (as a client).
+* It will control advertising (as a server) or inquiry and scanning for servers (as a client).
-It will set the local name of the bluetooth device
+* It will set the local name of the bluetooth device
-It will define which process is used during pairing between devices (Does the device have a UI or not?
+* It will define which process is used during pairing between devices (Does the device have a UI or not?
 Does it require a Pin or not?)
-It will get HCI connection requests and either accept or deny them.
+* It will get HCI connection requests and either accept or deny them.

+## HCI and Link Keys

+At some point during the connection, the client device will challenge the host via a Link Key.
+As far as I understand, link keys are related to pairing between a host and a device.
+When the pairing is deleted on either side, a new pairing has to be initiated and this new pairing will the have it's own new link key.

+Anyways, to be on the save side, be warned: Link keys are dumped in plain text into the wireshark log files and also stored into a custom fileformat, the link key database .lkd file format by this application.
+It is probably wise to not commit those files to github or share them on the internet!

+The lkd file format is a two byte integer which contain the amount of pairs that are stored in the file.
+Each pair then consists of the 6 byte bluetooth BT-Addr and the 16 byte link key that is currently used for that BT-Addr.

+The client challenges the host with a request for a link key.
+The host either has a link key for that BT-Addr which the host will then respond with or it responds with a no-key answer.
+If no key is present, the device will sent a link key.
+The host may store this link key so it can answer future challenges or it may choose to ignore the link key.
+The bluetooth standard even allows the host to send certain HCI messages that allow it to store the link key in the memory of the bluetooth controller it talks to (I think).
+This is interesting for embedded devices with little or no persistend memory of their own.
+On a windows machine, this application stores the BT-Addr and Link keys into a file in plain-text!
+This file is dubbed link key database .lkd.

-## L2CAP
+# L2CAP

 Once a HCI connection is established, that HCI connection can be used by a client to send a L2CAP connection.
 L2CAP is a true utilitary transport protocol.
 It acts as the base transmission layer to run other higher-level protocols over.